Important Notice Regarding Coronavirus (COVID-19)

 As you move through the different levels of care, your daily life will change as you gain new insight and advance through treatment.
 Depending on the level of care, your day may include group and individual therapy sessions, recreational activities and more.
-While no two programs are exactly alike, the sample schedule below will give you an idea of what to expect at The Recovery Village Umatilla.
+While no two programs are exactly alike, you can expect personalized care and healing groups throughout your stay.

 Family Visits and Therapy

 During treatment, it’s important to reconcile with yourself and your family.
 While some do better with long-distance family treatment, others may prefer to have visits from parents, spouses or other family members.
-Because connecting with your past is so important, therapy sessions are held once a week for visiting family members and monthly family weekends give loved ones an opportunity to see your growth firsthand while also participating in family therapy sessions.
+Because connecting with your past is so important, therapy sessions are held once a week or as deemed clinically appropriate for visiting family members and monthly family weekends give loved ones an opportunity to see your growth firsthand while also participating in family therapy sessions.

-While the majority of your treatment will take place at The Recovery Village Umatilla, there are off-site opportunities like equine therapy for those in the appropriate levels of care.
-Off-site visits and activities may vary between residential, partial hospitalization and outpatient programs.
+While the majority of your treatment will take place at The Recovery Village Umatilla, there are off-site opportunities for those in the appropriate levels of care.
+Off-site visit opportunities are determined by level of care and medical needs.
 With a range of recreation options, including art therapy, animal therapy, yoga, a swimming pool and more available on-site, there are plenty of activities available to aid in your recovery.

 The Treatment Process

-The entire treatment process varies in length, but often lasts between 35 and 45 days.
+The entire treatment process varies in length based on individual needs, but often lasts between 35 and 45 days.
 After treatment, you’ll have the option to transfer to sober living housing or return home, armed with an array of resources.
 Your treatment may include:

 Medically Assisted Treatment

-Depending on the substance at play, quitting cold turkey can be dangerous and life-threatening.
-That’s why The Recovery Village Umatilla provides a regulated medical detox plan and 24-hour care for those in residential treatment.
+Depending on the substance, quitting cold turkey can be dangerous and life-threatening.
+That’s why The Recovery Village provides a regulated medical detox plan and 24-hour care for those in residential treatment.
 Individualized clinical care and tapering ensures that you have a healthy and comfortable transition.
-Before leaving The Recovery Village Umatilla, staff will provide you with a list of local resources and clinics for continuous care as you start your substance-free life.
+Before leaving The Recovery Village, staff will provide you with a list of local resources and clinics for continuous care as you start your substance-free life.

-During your treatment, you’ll become a part of a dynamic family of physicians, treatment specialists and recovering patients.
+During your treatment, you’ll become a part of a dynamic recovery family.
 But that camaraderie doesn’t end when you leave The Recovery Village Umatilla.
-After treatment, you’ll have access to a nationwide alumni network of counselors and other former patients to help keep you sober and accountable.
+After treatment, you’ll have access to local recovery resources and professionals to help keep you sober and accountable.
 Staying connected with others who understand your struggle with virtual and in-person meetups can be a strategic and essential part of continuous recovery.